7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 ⸻

-Steps are identical, but just ensure you use the correct script, depending on your current save file type
+Steps are almost identical, just ensure you use the correct script, depending on your current save file type

 ⸻